corentinmusard/mini_cli_chat/README.md

 ## Coding Process

 Project is conforming to C99 and newer.
-It requires POSIX, Linux and GNU extentions.
+It requires POSIX and Linux (for epoll).

 ### Using [Design by contract](//barrgroup.com/embedded-systems/how-to/design-by-contract-for-embedded-software) (DbC)
 Preconditions are checked with `assert`, postconditions are checked within tests.